muratk5n/thirdwave/en/2021/11/veg-burger.md

 * Spices: Garlic, Salt, Oregano, Mint (a pinch of each)
 * Nutritional Yeast (1 Teaspoon)
 * Bread crumbs
+* 1 Tblspoon Olive Oil
 * 3 Tblspoon Musrooms (diced)

 Soften onions and musrooms on a pan.
 Boil the rice, until its water evaporates.
-Add everything along with the beans in a bowl.
+Add everything along with the beans, and olive oil in a bowl.
 Either run it through blender or mash, mix by hand.
 Should be a meat like substance by now, easy to shape.
 Make patties, fry in olive oil on a pan.
-Serve in a bun along with cucumber pickles and lettuce.
+Serve in a bun along with garnish (pickles, lettuce).

 [Ref 1](https://youtu.be/l75ixsh-wjI?t=78)